 Do you dream of one day owning the ultimate online store.
 Fortunately, we’re here to help with everything you need to know about creating an online store.

-In 2020, eCommerce sales account for 16% of all sales made worldwide.
+In 2022, ecommerce sales are expected to total $5.5 trillion worldwide. .
 Those numbers are expected to accelerate in the years to come, as more consumers continue to rely on the digital environment for quick and convenient purchases.

 The good news for today’s would-be business owners, is that building an online store is quickly becoming a lot easier.
 Thanks to things like store builders, WordPress, and even dropshipping, you have countless ways to design an eCommerce website and start earning money through Pay Pal and credit card payments in no time.

 Of course – there are still some challenges to overcome.